-From 1st August 2016, all registered schools in Victoria were expected to show that they have strategies, procedures, policies and systems in place that comply with the seven Victorian Child Safe Standards in accordance with Ministerial Order 870.
-The staff have worked extremely hard to make sure that Holy Eucharist School is compliant in the area of Child Safety.
+Since August 2016, all registered schools in Victoria are expected to show that they have strategies, procedures, policies and systems in place that comply with the 'Seven Victorian Child Safe Standards' in accordance with Ministerial Order 870.
+The staff at Holy Eucharist School have worked extremely hard to make sure that the School is compliant in the area of Child Safety.

-Posters around the school in regards to child safety have been displayed and new safety procedures were set in place.
-A Holy Eucharist Commitment Statement to Child Safety and Code of Conduct was devised, school policies were updated and vigorous checklists were completed in line with the 7 standards and principles to Child Safety.
+Posters around the school in regards to child safety are displayed and new safety procedures are set in place.
+A Holy Eucharist Commitment Statement to Child Safety and Code of Conduct has been devised, school policies updated and vigorous checklists have been completed in line with the seven standards and principles to Child Safety.

-- To have strategies, procedures, policies and systems in place that comply with the seven Victorian Child Safe Standards in accordance with Ministerial Order 870. - To establish clear expectations for appropriate behaviour by adults towards children and young people. - To protect children and reduce any opportunity of abuse or harm to children. - To provide anyone engaged by Holy Eucharist Catholic Primary School with guidance on how best to support students and young people and how to avoid or better manage difficult situations.
+- To have strategies, procedures, policies and systems in place that comply with the 'Seven Victorian Child Safe Standards' in accordance with Ministerial Order 870. - To establish clear expectations for appropriate behaviour by adults towards children and young people. - To protect children and reduce any opportunity of abuse or harm to children. - To provide anyone engaged by Holy Eucharist Catholic Primary School with guidance on how best to support students and young people and how to avoid or better manage difficult situations.